An intern typing on a laptop computer in an office

 Your residence and eligibility

 When completing the declaration, you will be asked to confirm that you are ordinarily resident in the UK.
 Your country of ordinary residence is the country in which you are normally resident, out of choice and for a settled purpose, apart from temporary or occasional absences.
 It is not a country in which you are studying, working or living temporarily.
 You would usually have indefinite leave to enter or remain in the UK in order to be considered ordinarily resident.
-Those with a time limitation on how long you can stay in the UK (for example, a time-limited UK visa) would not usually be eligible for our programmes.
+Those with a time limitation on how long they can stay in the UK (for example, a time-limited UK visa) would not usually be eligible for our programmes.

 Your referee and reference letter